Mickael-Roger/aws-architect/aws.md

 ## Bootstrapping and user-data/meta-data
 ### Bootstrapping
-Specific command during the creation process
+Specific command without external input during the creation process

 ### User-data
 Basch script for your own command (install httpd for instance)